austincloudguru/ansible-role-splunk-forwarder/README.md

 Within your playbook, you should set the following variables:

     splunk_forwarder_admin_user:            # Set the administrative user for the forwarder
     splunk_forwarder_admin_pass:            # Set the administrative password for the forwarder
     splunk_forwarder_depl_server:           # Set to the URL:Port of your splunk deployment server i.e. "splunk-mgt:8089" (optional)
-    splunk_forwarder_indexer:       # Set to the URL:PORT of your splunk indexer i.e. "splunk-indexer:9997"
+    splunk_forwarder_indexer_hostname:      # Set to the URL of your splunk indexer i.e. "splunk-indexer"
+    splunk_forwarder_output_use_tls:        # Set to true then adjust your variables as necessary
-    splunk_forwarder_index:         # Set to the index that the forwarder should use i.e. "default"
+    splunk_forwarder_default_index:         # Set to the index that the forwarder should use i.e. "default"
-    splunk_forwarder_sourcetype:    # Set the Source type i.e. "nginx"
+    splunk_forwarder_default_sourcetype:    # Set the Source type i.e. "nginx"

 You also need to set what logs to forward.
 You can do so using a list:

-    splunk_forwarder_logs:
-      - /var/log/nginx/access.log
-      - /var/log/nginx/error.log
+    splunk_forwarder_logs = [
+      {"path": "/var/log/nginx/access.log", "sourcetype": "nginx", "index": "nginx"},
+      {"path": "/var/log/nginx/error.log", "sourcetype": "nginx", "index": "nginx"}
+    ]

 Dependencies
 ------------